Sei-Public-Goods/sei-assetlist/README.md

 Each `json` in this repository should follow a specific schema.
 Refer to the schemas for each file in the `./schema/` directory for details about how each field should be formatted.

 ### assetlist.json
 This file maintains a list of assets that have been deployed to Sei.
+Both native and EVM based tokens are stored here.
+To differentiate between EVM based tokens and Native tokens, you can infer it from the `base` or `type_asset` property.
+- For `base`, EVM compatible tokens typically have `0x` contract addresses, while native coins have `sei` addresses (for `cw20` tokens), `factory/*` tokens for Tokenfactory native tokens, and `ibc/*` for `ics20` tokens.

 As a general guideline, please ensure that:
 - The token you are contributing does not already exist in the assetlist for the chain.